cubic9com/crowpanel-5.79_weather-display/README.md

 The system operates as follows:

 1. Connects to a 2.4 GHz WiFi network on startup.
-1. Retrieves the current weather and forecast (3, 6, 9, and 12 hours ahead) using [OpenWeatherMap](https://openweathermap.org/) API.
+1. Retrieves the current weather and forecast (3, 6, 9, and 12 hours ahead) via [OpenWeatherMap](https://openweathermap.org/) API.
 1. Displays weather information (time, weather condition, temperature, and probability of precipitation) on the E-Paper display.
 1. Enters [Deep-sleep mode](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/system/sleep_modes.html) to save power.
 1. Restarts after the configured interval (default: 1 hour).